awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

 If you wanted to add capabilities to perform updates to your Todos you could use the generated `updateTodo` mutation and just create a new component.
 However if performing offline functions or shared data it is valuable to perform version checks against each individual object.

-The SDK will automatically account for this, however you will need to modify the schema as well as your resolvers in order to do server validaton on the versions.
+The SDK will automatically account for this, however you will need to modify the schema as well as your resolvers in order to do server validation on the versions.
 Edit your schema as following:

 - Add a `version` field in the `Todo` type
 - Add a required field of `expectedVersion` to `UpdateTodoInput`